campus-cravings/campus-cravings.github.io/index.md

 ![](images/m1-home-page.jpg)

-Similar to the landing page but more detailed about the functions and features of the site.
+Similar to the landing page but the description and messages are geared more towards encouraging the user to tour other parts of the site, such as a link to edit their profile, view the menu, and view different restaurants.

 [Go to page](http://165.227.8.196/#/)